nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 These arguments have the following meanings:

+- `root`: an object that contains the result returned from the resolver on the parent field, or, in the case of a top-level `Query` field, the `rootValue` passed from the server configuration.
-- `context`: an object shared by all resolvers in a particular query, and is typically used to contain per-request state.
+- `context`: an object shared by all resolvers in a particular query; typically used to contain per-request state.
 - `info`: an object that contains information about the execution state of the query.
 - `args`: an object with the arguments passed into the field in the query.
-- `root`: an object that contains the result returned from the resolver on the parent field, or, in the case of a top-level `Query` field, the `rootValue` passed from the server configuration.

 <app-banner-shop></app-banner-shop>

 #### Module

-Once we're done here, we have to provide the `AuthorResolver` somewhere.
+Once we're done with the above steps, we have to provide the `AuthorResolver` somewhere (for dependency injection).
 For example, we can do this in the newly created `AuthorsModule`.

 ```typescript
 @Module({